GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 - Enhance your form

-#### Code authorization routines
+#### Code Authorization Routines

 This task has to do with creating utility code that will allow you to obtain tokens (whether an "access token" for test mode or a "requesting party token" - rpt - when using UMA).
-This coding requires sending HTTPs requests to a few URLs.
+This code requires sending HTTPS requests to a few URLs.

-In previous sections we covered thoroughy what needs to be done for test mode, for UMA basic [guidelines](#using-a-different-programming-language) were given.
-Ensure you have already enabled the protection of your preference in oxTrust.
+In previous sections, we covered thoroughly what needs to be done for test mode for UMA basic [guidelines](#using-a-different-programming-language) were given.
+Ensure you have already enabled the protection for your preference in oxTrust.

 If you are unsure of how to code a particular step, take a look at the Java client.
 These two classes do the job: